4th Degree Misdemeanor DWI Charges

 - No alcohol or drug related license revocations within the past 10 years.

-A misdemeanor DWI conviction carries a maximum punishment of 90 days in jail and a $1,000 fine.
-Additionally, a 4th degree DWI conviction can result in a 90 day to one year license revocation (for blood alcohol of .16 or more).
-Therefore, it is vitally important for you a knowledgeable and aggressive DWI attorney like Coley J. Grostyan fighting for your license and your liberty.
+Although jail time is unusual for a first-time DWI, a misdemeanor conviction by definition has a maximum punishment of 90 days in jail and a $1,000 fine.
+Additionally, a 4th degree DWI conviction can result in a 90 day to one year license revocation.
+Therefore, it is vitally important for to have a knowledgeable and aggressive DWI attorney like Coley J. Grostyan fighting for you.

-Minnesota DUI lawyer Coley J. Grostyan is always accessible and responds to the needs of his clients 24 hours a day, 7 days a week.
-For confidential and professional representation, contact Coley Grostyan today at (612) 747-2254.
+Minnesota DWI lawyer Coley J. Grostyan is always accessible and responds to the needs of his clients 24 hours a day, 7 days a week.
+For confidential and professional representation, contact Coley Grostyan today at 612-747-2254.

-Coley Grostyan represents individuals charged with 4th degree DWI, and all other impaired driving related charges in the Twin Cities Minneapolis/St. Paul Area, and all across the State of Minnesota, including, Hennepin County, Ramsey County, Anoka County, Sherburne County, Wright County, Dakota County, Washington County, Carver County, Scott County, Isanti County, Mille Lacs County, Kanabec County, Pine County, Crow Wing County, and Stearns County.
+Coley Grostyan represents individuals charged with 4th degree DWI, and all other impaired driving related charges in the Twin Cities Minneapolis/St. Paul Area, and all across the State of Minnesota.